Standard C++ Modules

 }

-As the example shows, you need to include all the headers containing declarations needs to be exported and using such declarations in an export block.
-Then, basically, we’re done.
+This example shows how to include all the headers containing declarations which need to be exported, and uses using declarations in an export block to produce the module interface.

 export extern-C++ style